Iwasawa Decomposition for Lie Superalgebras: Introduction

+\begin{Theorem} The Lie superalgebra $\c(\a)$ is an extension of an abelian Lie superalgebra by the product of ideals $\a\times\tilde{\l}\times\l$, where $\l$ is an even semisimple Lie algebra and $\tilde{\l}$ is isomorphic to either a basic simple Lie superalgebra, $\s\l(n|n)$ for some $n\geq 1$, or is trivial. \end{Theorem}

-See \cref{centralizer_possibilities} for a discussion of what extensions are possible for $\c(\a)$.
-Note that the nontrivial statement in \cref{main_thm} is that the centralizer has only one simple superalgebra appearing which is not purely even.
-This need not be true for centralizers of general tori -- in particular it is false for many Levi subalgebras.
+Note that if $\g$ is Kac-Moody, then $\c(\a)$ will also be Kac-Moody, see Theorem \ref{centralizater}.
+We emphasize that the nontrivial statement in Theorem \ref{main_thm} is that the centralizer has only one simple superalgebra appearing which is not purely even.
+This need not be true for centralizers of an arbitrary torus in $\g$ -- in particular it is false for many Levi subalgebras.